-- Pitbulls (Staffordshire bull terriers, American Staffordshire terriers, and American pit bull terriers) are portrayed as invariably savage and ferocious.
+- Pitbulls (Staffordshire Bull Terriers, American Staffordshire Terriers, and American Pit Bull Terriers) are portrayed as invariably savage and ferocious.
 That stereotype is the very reason they are (sadly) the biggest targets of breed-specific legislation (BSL) in Real Life.
 In older works they tend to be portrayed as good with kids and are often portayed as patriotic, much like modern American works portray German Shepherds.

-- Rottweilers are portrayed as being somewhat friendlier than pitbulls, but are dangerous if provoked with jaws that being like a steel trap.
+- Rottweilers are portrayed as being somewhat friendlier than Pit Bulls, but are dangerous if provoked with jaws like a steel trap.

 - Saint Bernards are lovably stoic heroes who will brave the fiercest blizzard to save the day.
 They will often be shown carrying a flask of alcohol around their necks, even though real Saint Bernards never did this.

 - Very small dogs, especially Chihuahuas and Pomeranians, have a reputation for taking on more than they can handle and/or being overly spoiled (similar to the poodle).
-Frequently Mister Muffykins.
+Frequently Mr. Muffykins.

-- Chihuahuas are often portrayed as The Napoleon, Plucky Comic Relief, and/or being overly spoiled.
+- Chihuahuas are often portrayed as The Napoleon, Plucky Comic Relief, a Nervous Wreck, and/or being overly spoiled.
 Often portrayed with a Mexican National Stereotype.